Generic Name: anagrelide (an-AG-re-lide)

 - Tell your doctor or dentist that you are using Agrylin before you have any medical or dental care, emergency care, or surgery.

-- You may need to have an ECG checked while taking this drug.
+- You will need to have your heart checked (eg, an electrocardiogram [ECG]) before starting Agrylin.
 Discuss any questions or concerns with your doctor.

-- Lab tests, including liver function, kidney function, blood pressure, and complete blood cell counts, may be performed while you use Agrylin.
+- Lab tests may be performed while you use Agrylin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: Agrylin may cause harm to the fetus.
-Avoid becoming pregnant while taking Agrylin.
-If you think you may be pregnant, contact your doctor right away.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Agrylin while you are pregnant.
 It is not known if Agrylin is found in breast milk.
 Do not breast-feed while taking Agrylin.

 Possible side effects of Agrylin: